agoel00/PyTorch-Hackathon-Ideas/RappingBot.md

-# RappingBot
+# DeepRap

-## Use different models to create a pipeline that'd be trained with a lyrics corpus [Similar to this](https://theselyricsdonotexist.com/), use another model used to generate a voice from text and autotune it using yet another model that generates a melody
+## Train a model to generate lyrics [similar to this project](https://theselyricsdonotexist.com/), use a model such as [Waveglow/Tacotron](https://pytorch.org/hub/nvidia_deeplearningexamples_waveglow/) to generate speech samples, sync them up to a beat and create some sort of melody to autotune the results.

 ## Skills Required

 - PyTorch
 - NLP
+- Programatic audio editing
+- Melody Generation
 - Frontend

+## Ideas
+- Create a WebGL visualization for the played audio ?

 ## Interested People
 - @DanAmador